DiscreteTom/if-maker/documents/README.md

 IFD file is designed to store object or item data of the game.
 It is based on [YAML](https://yaml.org/).
 Actually, every IFD file is a valid YAML file, the file name extension IFD is used only for VSCode extension [ifd-highlighter](https://marketplace.visualstudio.com/items?itemName=DiscreteTom.ifd-highlighter) to recognize that this file is an interactive fiction data file.

-IFD files are stored in `_items` folder.
-The entry file is the `_items/index.ifd`.
-You can write all your items in the index file, or you can write them in other IFD files and `include` then in index file.

 ### Format of IFD

 Every IFD file can include other IFD files.
 Remember that recursive including is invalid.